- Accessibility statement for the UK Money and Pensions Service

-- Zoom in up to 300% without the text spilling off the screen
+- zoom in up to 300% without the text spilling off the screen

-- Navigate most of the website using just a keyboard
+- navigate most of the website using just a keyboard

-- Navigate most of the website using speech recognition software
+- navigate most of the website using speech recognition software

-- Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We’ve also made the website text as simple as possible to understand.
+We’ve also made the website text as simple to understand as we can.

 AbilityNet has advice on making your device easier to use if you have a disability.